 To get a great result, you need a great-looking tummy tuck scar.
 Choosing a qualified surgeon like Doctor Bernard is the first step.
 They plan scar placement so that the scar will be hidden by your preferred style of underwear and/or swimwear.
 The type of sutures, stitching and wound dressings also play a role in how tummy tuck scars look.

 Doctor Bernard’s patients are encouraged to speak up about scar placement.
 You will have a chance to see where the incision will go before surgery.
 Many patients even bring their preferred style of swimsuit or undergarments on surgery day to ensure the scar is well placed.

 Tummy tuck scars fade over time.
 The scar will start out dark red, brown or even purple, depending on your skin tone.
 Over time, it will fade to pink or brown.
 Well-healed, mature scars lose pigment.
 Ideally, the scar will turn out slightly lighter than your natural skin tone.
 Tummy tuck scar fading can take about 1 to 2 years.
 Every patient is different.

 Tummy tuck scar care is easy, but you must be diligent.
 Follow these tips to help surgery scars fade nicely over time.

 Scar creams and moisturizers

-Tummy tuck scar gel, scar creams and scar moisturizers are an easy way to ensure good-looking scars.
+Tummy tuck scar gel, scar creams and scar moisturizers are one way to promote good-looking scars.
 First, they keep the skin moisturized.
 Hydrated skin functions better than dry skin, helping skin repair itself as you heal.
-The best tummy tuck scar creams have ingredients like centella asiatica to promote scar healing.
+The highest quality tummy tuck scar creams have ingredients like centella asiatica to promote scar healing.
 Fragrance-free vitamin E cream or Vitamin E serum may also be beneficial.

 Laser scar treatments after tummy tuck